Ramperumaull/ATaRVa/README.md

 In all the above examples, the output of ATaRVa is saved to input.vcf unless -o is specified.

 ## Changelog
-### v0.3.1
+### v0.4.0
-* Added checkpoint in amplicon mode for non-repeatedness in ALT sequence
+* Added checkpoint in amplicon mode for non-repeatedness in ALT sequence and implemented DBSCAN clustering
 * Refined Motif-decomposition sequence for motif breaks
 * Added `AR` tag in VCF-SAMPLE column for allele range
+* Added `MM` tag in VCF_SAMPLE column for mean methylation level

 ### v0.3.0
 * Added `--amplicon` mode for targeted sequencing data